Reducing Tattoo Pain: Strategy and Triggers

 Pain tolerance

 Pain tolerance will vary from client to client.
-However, persons who have tattoos tend to fare better since they are familiar with the sensations of getting a tattoo.
+However, clients who already have tattoos tend to handle the pain better because they are familiar with the sensations of getting a tattoo.
 Clients with a low pain threshold tend to have a more painful experience than others.

 Your role in reducing tattoo pain